HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

   sql_file="color_fonts.sql"
   )
 }}

+Taking a look at usage data paints an interesting picture: 79% of color font usage is using SVG, 19% uses COLR v0, and 2% uses CBDT.

 We can safely conclude that the image based formats are not popular, and for good reasons: the embedded images don't scale well, and their file sizes are not appropriate for web usage.